-In addition, once qualified, the corporation or limited liability company will have other compliance obligations such as having to designate and maintain a Registered Agent and file an annual report.
-A Registered Agent is a person (which can be a corporation as well as an individual) with a physical address in the state who can receive legal documents on behalf of your business.
+In addition, once qualified, the corporation or limited liability company will have other compliance obligations such as having to designate and maintain a registered agent and file an annual report.
+A registered agent is a person (which can be a corporation as well as an individual) with a physical address in the state who can receive legal documents on behalf of your business.

 3. Permits for your remote employees

 Many municipalities require that home-based workers obtain a home occupation permit.
 Certain states have very strict permitting and licensing requirements — especially at the local level.
 You may run into issues if you are paying payroll taxes in these states and do not have any local-level, home occupation permits.

 Check with your employee’s local city or county zoning laws to see if a permit is required.

 4. Tax nexus considerations

-5. Privacy and data security
+6. Privacy and data security

-As you add remote employees to your workforce, your network endpoints and potential avenues for a cyber-attack increase.
+As you add remote employees to your workforce, your network endpoints and potential avenues for cyber-attacks increase.
 Mobile devices, wireless networks, and even inadvertent disclosure of data in public spaces all expose your business to unwanted vulnerabilities.
 Ensure that you have security policies and guidelines in place to prevent data loss.
 Educate yourself on cross-border data transfer laws and the implications of sharing information about global customers with home office workers.

-6. Workers’ compensation
+7. Workers’ compensation

 Most states require that businesses provide workers’ compensation coverage for employees.
-But what if a remote worker is injured on-the-job?
+But what if a remote worker is injured on the job?
 In most instances, they can claim benefits, but state laws differ on what constitutes a work-related injury.

 Supporting compliance services: